 Salt to taste

-Drain corn and peas, cut up avocado and veggies.
-Mix all except chips or cabbage and salt to taste.
-Serve as a dip with chips, or mix in the cabbage for a salad.
+Drain and rinse corn and peas, cut up avocado and veggies.
+Mix all except chips and salt to taste.
+If you leave out the cabbage and dice the peppers very small, you can serve it as a dip with the tortilla chips.